ABRG-Models/Stalefish/reading/README.md

   JSON config file.
  * FLE000, FLE001, etc: 2D coordinates of the pixels enclosed in each
   freehand loop.
+ * FLB000, FLB001, etc: 2D coordinates of the pixels which make up the
+  boundary of each freehand loop.
+Stored only so that the boundary can be drawn in the user interface.
+The boundary pixels are not used when computing signal inside the boundary.
  * FLE_n: The number of freehand loops

+### Location information

+The following set of frame objects all contain location information.
+The four containers refer to location information in four possible frames of reference.

+ * **pixels** All coordinates represent original location information in screen pixels.

+ * **scaled** Location information given in mm, scaled from screen pixels.
+No transformation is applied to individual frames.

+ * **autoalign** Location info in mm, with each brain slice auto-aligned with its neighbours, using the user-provided curve points to determine the best possible translation and rotation to align the slice.

+ * **lmalign** Location info in mm, with each brain slice aligned with its neighbours making use of the user-supplied tissue landmarks.

+#### Location objects

+Each of autoalign or lmalign may contain:

+ * *box_depth* Contains *FrameNNN/n_boxes* array of values, for each
+     sample box

+ * *computed* A boolean.
+If 0, then the autoalign (or lmalign) process was not computed.

+ * *coords* Contains vectors of the 2D coordinates of each pixel in sample boxes and freehand drawn loops.

+ * * *coords/boxes* Contains box0, box1, etc, containing 2D coords of
+     pixels in sample boxes

+ * * *coords/freehand* Contains loop0, loop1, etc, containing 2D
+     coords of pixels in freehand drawn loops

+ *   *fitted* A 2 by FrameNNN/nboxes matrix containing 2D coordinates of
+     the FrameNNN/nboxes evenly spaced points on the Bezier curve created with user-supplied points.

+ * *flattened* This contains *sbox_angles*, which is an array of the angles (in radians) about the origin at which the surface boxes for this frame lie.
+This can be used to create a flat, two dimensional heatmap plot of the signal.
+A 'surface box' is the box which is a long as the corresponding sample box is wide, and as wide as the slice is thick.

+ * *freehand* Contains location data relating to the freehand-drawn loops.
+This may contain loop0_centroid, loop1_centroid, etc, giving the location of each loop.
+For the boundary of each loop, see FrameNNN/class/FBE000 etc.

+ * *landmarks* This is a two column matrix containing the 2D locations of the user-supplied landmark positions which are the black dots numbered 1, 2, etc in the user interface.

+ * *sbox_centers* 3D coordinates of the centers of the surface boxes.
+The y-z coordinates are in the plane of each brain slice;
+    the x coordinate is derived from the json config file, which should provide a x coordinate (in mm) for each slice.

+ * *sboxes* 3D coordinates of the vertices of the surface boxes.

+ * translation The translation applied to this slice

+ * *theta* The rotational transformation applied to this slice after the *translation* was applied.

+*FrameNNN/scaled* may contain *fitted*, *flattened*, *sbox_centers*
+ and *signal*, only.

+*FrameNNN.ppixels may contain *coords* and *fitted* only.

+#### Signal information

+*FrameNNN/signal* contains both 8-bit data - the original R (or G or
+ B) values from the (usually monochrome) brain slice image and also 'post-processed' data, which has had the blurred background subtracted from it and been transformed linearly into the range 0 to
+ 1. *signal/bits8* contains the 8 bit data; *signal/postproc* contains
+ the post processed data.
+Each of these contains *boxes* and *freehand*, inside which are lists of the signal values for the sample boxes and the freehand drawn loops.

+ * signal/*/boxes/box0, box1, etc - The signal values for each pixel
+   in each sample box

+ * signal/*/boxes/means - The mean signal value for each sample box

+ * signal/*/boxes/means_autoscaled - The mean signal value for each
+   sample box autoscaled to lie in the range [0, 1].

+ * signal/*/freehand/loop0, loop1, etc - The signal values for each pixel
+   in each freehand loop.

+ * signal/*/freehand/means - The mean signal value for each freehand loop